HassnaaAyman/webapp-task/README.md

-# Getting Started with Create React App
+# This app created with Create React App with typescript template

+## Used Tools & Packaged

+antd for the ui , react-infinite-scroll-component for infinity scroll and axios for fetching data

+## The prerequisites

+yarn or yarn install to install all the dependencies before start.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).